The Cold War, 1956: Crisis after Crisis Online

-From 1956 to 1963, the world seemed on the verge of coming apart.
-The crushing of democracy in Hungary, the Suez Crisis, and the Cuban Missile Crisis were some of the key features of a period that ended with the assassination of John F. Kennedy.
+In 1956, the world seemed on the verge of coming apart.
+The crushing of democracy in Hungary, the Suez Crisis, as well as turbulence in Poland and Montogomery bus boycott were part of rising patterns of conflict engulfing east and west.
 Dr. John Foster presents the second in his series of lectures on the history of the Cold War.

 - Thursday, July 23, 2020